TodorZarkov/Items/README.md

 - offer
     - has one user (buyer)
     - has one item
-    - has one price
+    - has one currency
     - has one location
     - has one item (for barter)
 - picture
     - has one item
 - place
     - has one location
-- price
+- itemVisibility
-    - has one currency
+    - has one item

 ### managed by Admin
 - categories - add, modify